.st0{fill:#FFFFFF;}

 Everest-2

-Poor Management
+2. Poor Management

-While Nepal’s regulations require each team to have liaison officers, only 5 out of the 59 appointed officers stayed with the expedition groups for the whole journey.
+On the busiest summit day of May 2019, only 5 out of the 59 appointed officers stayed with the expedition groups for the whole journey.
 Most of the officers went home after the delay at the base camp, while others simply did not pitch up at all.

 This meant that there were very few officials to manage the crowds and advise the hikers on what the best way forward is.
 They could have helped split the crowds more evenly between the windows so that the second one wasn’t so overcrowded.
-This would have lessened the pressure during the second period and make it safer for the climbers.
+This would have lessened the pressure during the second period and made it safer for the climbers.

 Everest-1

-Inexperienced Climbers
+3. Inexperienced Climbers

 Mt Everest towers over the land at a dizzying height of 8,848 meters.
 This height leads to a number of risks for climbers on the mountain including altitude sickness, freezing temperatures and dangerous routes.